 STARTING POINT: Take Fern Forest path and at the cairn of rocks turn right.
 At the fork in the path on top of the ridge, bear left towards the Sungubala Valley.
-The path leads you to the jeep track.
-Follow the jeep track uphill to the gate.
-At the gate bear right into the valley.
-Approximately 2 km from the gate cross a very small stream.
-30 m further on turn off to your right at the marker on the road side.
-Follow this path bearing down into a grove of Yellowwood trees and the stream.
+The path leads you to Sungubala.
+Before the camp bear right into the valley.
+Approximately I km from the turn cross a small stream.
+30m further on turn off to your right at the gate Follow this path bearing down into a grove of Yellowwood trees and the stream.
 Once amongst the trees there is a large rock face to your right.
 Go around to the back of this huge rock to see the Rock Carving of the Silent Woman which faces into the opposite cliff.
 Come back the same way.